 The locations of the offsite sediment sample locations have been designed based on the existing and anticipated drainage of the Site.
-The three (3) sediment sample locations are located along the centerline of the modified basin exit swale at the upstream, mid-stream and downstream sections of the swale as shown in Figure 13.
+The four (4) sediment sample locations are located along the centerline of the modified basin exit swale at the upstream, mid-stream and downstream sections of the swale, as well as at the downstream property line as shown in Figure 13.
 Surface sediment samples will be collected at each location between grade surface and approximately two (2) inches below grade.
 Samples will be analyzed for total arsenic and total chromium via USEPA Method 6010B.